What Not To Do In Ireland: Avoid These Tourists Mistakes in Ireland

 Absolutely Rent a Car

 Road tripping around Ireland is still on my bucket list.
 I keep telling myself I’ll rent a car on the next trip, but then the next trip comes and I chicken out.
 So I’ve traveled around Ireland on each of my three previous trips using public transportation.
 I’ve never felt slighted or like my experience in Ireland was lacking because I didn’t have a car.
-I’ve been able to see all of the hot spots as well as a few off the beaten path places without a car!
-But I will report back after my next trip when I actually do rent a car with a comparison!
+I’ve been able to see all of the hot spots as well as a few off hidden gems without a car!

 Rely on Uber